 From October to April, the Sea of Cortez has steady winds, making the village a great place for wind sports.
 The wind comes from the side, and the bay is curved, so no matter what happens on the water, you can always land on a beach and be home in time for happy hour.

 Paddleboarding is a popular hobby in the morning when there is no wind.
-Many people will be out on their paddleboards in the calm ocean.
+Many people will practice yoga and relax on their paddleboards in the calm ocean.
 I find it a great way to start your day.

-There are a variety of camping options while you are in La Ventana.
+There are various camping options available while you are in La Ventana.
 There are two main beach campgrounds and a few small campgrounds located inland:

 It’s a privilege to have La Ventana for our enjoyment, so please practice Leave No Trace principles.

 DRIVING FROM LA PAZ